Gum Whitening & Gum Depigmentation Treatment in Dubai

 - Bad taste in the mouth

-- Highly sensitive teeth to hot and cold liquids
+- Teeth that are highly sensitive to hot and cold food or liquids

 How is gum treatment performed?